telerik/reporting-docs/using-reports-in-applications/display-reports-in-applications/windows-forms-application/how-to-add-report-viewer-to-a-windows-forms'-.net-framework-project.md

 *

-   >note In some cases the solution must be rebuilt in order to invalidate the NuGet packages and start the REST service project correctly.
+   >In some cases the solution must be rebuilt in order to invalidate the NuGet packages and start the REST service project correctly.

 If the current application has to be declared as DPI-aware, an additional element needs to be added to the application manifest file, as explained           [here](F25EB909-7941-4B78-B24C-4025257A26C4#dpiAware).